-The idea for the LDS Scout Camp was hatched at the dedication of the Morristown, New Jersey Stake Center in 1974.
+The idea for the LDS Scout Camp was hatched at the dedication of the Morristown, New Jersey Stake Center of The Church of Jesus Christ of Latter-day Saints in 1974.
 At that time Joe McNall (East Brunswick) worked with Ian Miller (Short Hills) to organize the camp at the Church's property in Somers, New York, Camp Liahona.
 Lyle Badger was a Junior Assistant Scoutmaster at that first camp - and has attended camp most years since that time.
 The camp was held at Camp Liahona during 1975 though 1980.
 Dave Brock, Rick Thorne, and Steve Young (yes, the quarterback) were Scouts who attended the LDS Scout Camp at Camp Liahona.
 At that time the camp encompassed Westchester and Connecticut as well as New Jersey.

 In 1981 it was decided to move the camp to Camp Kittatinny in Stokes State Forest in New Jersey.
 Pete Thorne was camp director from 1981 though 1983.
 Romney Biddulph started attending in 1981, Steve Wood in 1982.
 As the camp grew we had to find increasingly larger facilities, moving to Yards Creek Scout Reservation, near Blairstown in 1984 and 1985.
 The Camp Directorship rotated among the Stake Scouting Coordinators of the Caldwell, Morristown, and East Brunswick Stakes (Pres.
 Kim Smith, Dave Groom, Romney Biddulph, and Bruce Wortmann were Camp Directors for a couple of years each).
 Pres.
 Dick DuBois, Frank McAllister, and Pres.
 Steve Wood provided ample entertainment and spiritual enrichment for the Scouts and Scoutmasters during those years.
 Some years, we would have all three Stake Presidents attend camp for the entire week.
 They were supportive by sponsoring Scouters to attend Philmont in New Mexico.
 President Harlan Clark encouraged Scouters to go to Wood Badge for advanced training.